Cape Town to Zanzibar

 Day 30: Mikumi to Dar es Salaam.
 Travel to the Indian Ocean coast today to the port city of Dar es Salaam.
 Set up camp by the beach just outside the city before soaking up the lively atmosphere of ‘Dar’.
 Don’t miss the legendary curio markets!

 Days 31 - 34: Zanzibar Island.
 Hop across to the idyllic spice island of Zanzibar by ferry.
 We’ll spend one night in Stone Town and three nights in beach-based accommodation in the north of the island.
 Browse the bazaars of Stone Town, visit spice plantations, join a diving trip, or relax on white sand beaches beside the Indian Ocean.

 Day 35: Zanzibar to Dar es Salaam.
 Enjoy a final few hours on Zanzibar before catching the ferry back to the mainland, where the tour ends today in Dar es Salaam.
 See you next time!

 Please note: The itinerary above is for guidance only.
 Every effort is made to adhere to the planned route, but please allow for a certain amount of flexibility, as on occasion it may be necessary or desirable to make alterations to the itinerary.

 Optional Adventure Pass

 If you wish you can book an optional Adventure Pass, which includes awesome extra activities and excursions.
-The pass can be purchased at time of booking for £410, or approximately USD 560 when purchased in country.
+The pass can be booked alongside your tour and is paid locally the amount of USD 475.
 Please contact our travel advisors for more details.
 The Adventure Pass includes:

 - A township tour in Cape Town